I don't own most of these characters; Disney does. I do own Isabel, her mother, and her sister, though.

 Cali was trying her best to look very pathetic and pitiful, even though it rarely worked on her humans.
-She wanted to go because she knew that dinner meant food and she wanted some food.
-She liked eating with her humans best of all, so she wanted to go out and dine with them, even though they told her about a hundred times that she could not go with them.
+She wanted to go because she knew dinner meant food and she wanted some food.
+She liked eating with her humans best of all, so she wanted to go out and dine with them, even though they told her about a hundred times she could not go.

 "Stop looking like that.
 Nobody cares," Shego pointed out.
 Cali knew it was the truth, but she continued to pout.